omussell/homelab/design/overview.md

 Background
 ===

 The design of the environment will be similar to [Project Athena] at MIT and the [Distributed Computing Environment] by the OSF.
 Inspiration for this project comes from the [infrastructures.org] website, specifically their papers: [Bootstrapping an Infrastructure] and [Why Order Matters: Turing Equivalence in Automated Systems Administration].
-Additionally, a paper by Paul Schenkeveld, [Building servers with NanoBSD, ZFS and Jails] served as inspiration for the use of NanoBSD as the operating system due to its unique properties.

-This project aims to extend the work of infrastructures.org and Paul Schenkeveld, by emphasising security and producing a working implementation that can be used by anyone.